 While the General Plan EIR did not consider maximum (100 percent) buildout of the Land Use Diagram, (summarized in Table 3-7) including Commercial Regional uses, the General Plan EIR utilized conservative growth forecasts that were deemed to adequately represent reasonably foreseeable buildout of the General Plan Land Use Diagram (General Plan EIR pp. 4-5, 4-8 and 4-12).
-Because General Plan EIR Table 3-7 identified up to 4,390, 000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would far exceed the 943,000 square feet of possible future development at maximum (100 percent) buildout of the nodes under the C-3 District.
+Because General Plan EIR Table 3-7 identified up to 4,390,000 square feet of development, even a conservative forecast of the amount of development encompassed under the Commercial Regional designation would far exceed the 943,000 square feet of possible future development at maximum (100 percent) buildout of the nodes under the C-3 District.
 The C-3 District substantially limits development capacity compared to Commercial Regional buildout identified in the General Plan EIR Table 3-7, and cumulative development allowed under the C-3 District would fit within the growth projections utilized in the General Plan EIR analysis.
-Therefore, growth and development intensity related impacts associated with the proposed C-3 District, which includes the rezone of Livestock 101 to C-3, were adequately analyzed by the General Plan EIR (See General Plan EIR p.
+Therefore, growth and development intensity related impacts associated with the proposed C-3 District were adequately analyzed by the General Plan EIR (General Plan EIR p.
 3-43).

-The General Plan EIR analyzed the coverage impacts from development under the 2035 General Plan at a program or community level and is therefore not site specific due to the wide geographical area covered (see, e.g., General Plan EIR pp. 4-12, 4-13, 8-1).
-The EIR did not evaluate impacts specifically associated with any of the nodes.
-The impact analysis is quantitative where data is reasonably available and is otherwise qualitative (General Plan EIR pp. 4-4, 8-1).
+The General Plan EIR analyzed the coverage impacts from development under the 2035 General Plan at a program or community level and is therefore not site specific due to the wide geographical area covered (General Plan EIR p.
+4-12, 4-13).
+The impact analysis is quantitative where data is reasonably available and is otherwise qualitative (General Plan EIR p.
+4-4).
 The C-3 zoning change implements the General Plan and is not a development specific project.
-The General Pan EIR assumed four nodes at 126 acres of Commercial Regional development (General Plan EIR, p.
-3-43, Figure 3-4), but did not identify specific boundaries for this designation.
-The proposed Livestock 101 C-3 node acreage is 159.3 acres which would be beyond the 126 acres of Commercial Regional identified in the General Plan EIR.
-When considered with the Betabel, Rocks Ranch, and State Route 129 rezones, the total acreage would be 298.5 acres, which is 172.5 acres beyond that identified in the General Plan EIR.
-However, no specific parcels or boundaries were analyzed by the General Plan EIR, and, rather, general geographic areas were considered (General Plan EIR pp. 4-12, 4-13, 8-1).
-The Livestock 101 node was located at Highway 101 and State Route 156 when the General Plan EIR was prepared (see General Plan EIR Figure 3-6).
-However, as previously discussed, the General Plan EIR did not evaluate specific sites, but rather general areas and the Livestock 101 node is within approximately 0.5 of a mile of the Highway 101 and State Route 156 node identified in the General Plan EIR.
-Therefore, the programmatic General Plan EIR analysis would cover impacts associated with the rezone of the Livestock 101 site.
-Future site specific analysis would be required at the time a Use Permit is applied for or a Master Development Plan is proposed.
+The General Pan EIR assumed 126 acres of Commercial Regional development (General Plan EIR p.
+3-43), but did not identify specific boundaries for this designation (see General Plan Figure 3-5).
+The Betabel, State Route 129, Rocks Ranch, and Livestock 101 rezones total 298.5 acres which is 172.5 acres beyond that identified in the General Plan EIR.
+However, no specific parcels were analyzed by the General Plan EIR, and, rather, general geographic areas were considered.

-This addendum considers whether the additional acreage and the change in node location would result in new or substantially more severe environmental impacts than were analyzed in the General Plan EIR.
 Because no site specific development plans are proposed at this time, reasonably foreseeable future development impacts within these general geographic areas are considered.